 Robert Stammers of Investopedia has defined a “Structured Settlement” as a financial agreement that pays you gradually over a set period of time after you win a personal injury lawsuit.
 It kind of works like the lottery where you can choose the lump sum payment or the monthly payments.
 The monthly payments option is a “Structured Settlement.”

 The insurance industry uses the term “annuity” for this type of arrangement.
 This will pay for pain and suffering, lost wages, hospital bills, recovery and rehabilitation.
+You may even need extra money to pay for medical alert systems with fall detection if you’re older and are suffering from an injury.

 Types of Structured Settlements